joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 We are going to make a few edits:

 * Feel free to update the Title, to match your company or Teams
-* Add in the WebJEA-Admins group earlier, into the permitted group's session - this controls access for ALL scripts.
+* Add in the WebJEA-Admins group earlier _(include the Domain Name)_, into the permitted group's session - this controls access for ALL scripts.

 Note the: \\\\ for each path that is required.
 If you get a syntax error, when attempting to load the WebJEA webpage, this is most likely missing.